Slaashed/Osu-Skins/Skins.md

 # Slaashed's Skins
 Click on the name to download the skin :D

-# Skin's made by me
+# Skins made by me
 Some have elements from other skins like hitsounds and hitcircles and stuff cause im too lazy to make those plus I play better with them so... yeah

 # [Sagiri Skin 15-06-17](https://puu.sh/vmeym/7632bb7662.osk)